pelayoarbues/quartz/content/notes/literature-notes/Courses/A Roadmap for Creating a Data Literacy Program.md

 ---
-title: A Roadmap for Creating a Data Literacy Program
+title: "A Roadmap for Creating a Data Literacy Program"
 Date: 2021-12-17
 tags:
 - course